plone/training/docs/mastering-plone/features.md

 (features-url-management-label)=

-## Url management
+## URL management

-Plone has an integrated mechanism to remember urls that where modified.
+Plone has an integrated mechanism to remember URLs that where modified.
-A moved page is still available via the former url.
+A moved page is still available via the former URL.

-Additional to this behavior, a page can be explicitly made available under further urls.
+Additional to this behavior, a page can be explicitly made available under further URLs.

-You can find the UI for adding alternative urls following the context menu {guilabel}`...`.
+You can find the UI for adding alternative URLs following the context menu {guilabel}`...`.

 (features-wc-label)=